 “They are called ‘Chorites’ because they were freed ("bnei chorin") from their possessions.”

 Humanity was not to remain forever mired in earthiness.
-Lowly souls were created in order to establish a stable agricultural economy, but these souls were not meant to possess the land for all generations.
-They formed the foundation, upon which a much greater building was erected.
-As human society became more refined, it lost these deep ties to the physical land.
+Lowly souls were needed to establish a stable and thriving agricultural economy, but these souls were not meant to possess the land for all generations.
+They formed the foundation upon which a loftier building was erected.
+As human society became more refined, it lost these deep, primal ties to the physical land.
 The artificial freedom of a base, earthy culture is a freedom that brings with it exile, as it is replaced by a holier society.

 Thus we find the psalmist speaks of two stages.
-First, agricultural settlement by the Canaanite nations who establish the cities of Judah; and afterwards, the land’s inheritance by the people of Israel, God’s servants:
+First, agricultural settlement by the Canaanite nations who established the cities of Judah.
+And afterwards, the land’s inheritance by the people of Israel, God’s servants:

 “God saves Zion and builds the cities of Judah, and they dwell there and take possession of it.
 And the descendants of His servants will inherit it; those who love His Name will dwell in it.”
 (Psalms 69:36-37)

 (Adapted from Ein Eyah vol. II, pp. 165-166)